DarknessFX/zig_workbench/README.md

 ## Templates

-Zig have a useful built in feature: *zig init-exe* that creates a basic project.
+Zig have a useful built in feature: *zig init* that creates a basic project.
 I customized this basic project to fit my use cases, mostly to output to **bin** folder instead of **zig-out\bin**, have main.zig in the project root instead of src folder and use my [VSCode Setup](#about-vscode-tips-and-tricks).

 | Folder | Description | /Subsystem |
 | ------------- | ------------- | ------------- |